CristianQiu/Unity-URP-Volumetric-Light/README.md

 # Requirements

-Unity 2022.3, 2023.1, 2023.2, 6000.0 or 6000.1 along with its corresponding URP version.
+Unity 6.1 or above, along with its corresponding URP version and render graph.

 # Features

-* Render graph and compatibility mode support for Unity 6 and above.
+* Supports render graph.
 * Support for the main light, spot lights and point lights.
 * Shadows and light cookies support for the lights described above.
 * Realtime and mixed lights support.
-* APV support for Unity 2023.1+.
+* APV and reflection probes sampling support.
 * Perspective and orthographic projection support.
 * Single pass VR rendering support.
 This is verified by users, since I do not work on VR.
 * Seamlessly integrated into URP volume system.